-Bad news: the production run of A Midsummer Night’s Dream has been cancelled as per a mandate from San Francisco authorities, in response to the Covid19 virus.
-Stay tuned for updates; I will post them here.
+Bad news: the production run of A Midsummer Night’s Dream has been cancelled as per a mandate by San Francisco mayor London Breed, in response to COVID-19 risks.

 We are living in a time rife with uncertainty, upheaval and high tension, for which, I’ve decided, Balanchine’s A Midsummer Night’s Dream is the perfect antidote.
 Created in 1962 to music by Felix Mendelssohn, it was George Balanchine’s first original full-length ballet, and quickly hailed as a masterpiece.
 San Francisco Ballet audiences haven’t seen it since 1986, and to that, I say, no better time than now to escape into the charms of this classical romp.
 This Friday, March 6th, the production will open on the War Memorial Opera House stage, with ten performances running through Sunday, March 15th.

 Based on Shakespeare’s 16th century comedy about love’s delusions and mishaps, it’s a delight, with its adventures and comic misadventures, mischief and magic, woodland creatures and fairyland foibles.
 Beautiful costume and set designs by the late Martin Pakledinaz enhance choreography that is, at once, elegant, engaging and witty, producing a ballet that’s a delight for all ages.
 “I think Balanchine did such a superb job with Midsummer,” says Artistic Director and Principal Choreographer Helgi Tomasson, who danced as Oberon, King of the Fairies, with New York City Ballet in the late ‘70s and early ‘80s.
 “It has humor.
 It has suspense.
 It has love.
 And even if you are not a ballet aficionado, you immediately understand what’s going on.”